Anthony Luke

 Anthony Luke (born November 11, 1996) is an American professional wrestler and former professional football player.
-He is signed with WWE, where he performs on the NXT brand.
+He is signed with WWE, where he performs on the NXT and Evolve brands under the ring name Kam Hendrix.

 Early life

 Luke lettered three times in football as a defensive lineman and running back while attending Woodcreek High School in Roseville, California.
 He went on to play college football as a defensive lineman for American River College from 2015-2016 and later San Diego State University from 2017-2018.

 Professional football career

-On March 10, 2020, Luke signed with the Montreal Alouettes of the Canadian Football League.
+On March 10, 2020, Luke signed with the Montreal Alouettes of the Canadian Football League (CFL).
+The 2020 CFL season was cancelled due to the COVID-19 pandemic.
+He spent the entire 2021 season on the Alouettes' practice roster.
+Luke signed a futures contract with Montreal on December 2, 2021.
+He was released on June 5, 2022.